• Free shipping on all orders

 Why Do Some Dogs Masturbate?

 You might wonder why dogs would participate in masturbation behaviors if they don’t experience sexual pleasure.
 Masturbation in dogs typically involves humping or rubbing against objects, other dogs, or even people’s legs.
 There are a lot of reasons that dogs do this, from stress to hormonal shifts.
-Masturbation isn’t thought of as an activity for the purpose of reaching an orgasm, though.
+Masturbation isn’t thought of as an activity for the purpose of reaching a female dog orgasm, though.

 Should Dogs Be Allowed to Have Sex?